\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

 \subsection{Pull back of divisors}

-Let $X$ be an irreducible and normal, algebraic variety of dimension $n$ over the complex field $\C$.
+Let $X$ be a normal algebraic variety of dimension $n$.
 The group of Weil divisors on $X$ is denoted by $\Div(X)$\,: it is the free group generated by prime divisors of $X$.
 For $D_1,D_2\in\Div(X)$, $D_1\sim D_2$ means that they are linearly equivalent.
 The subgroup of Weil divisors linearly equivalent to 0 is denoted by $\Div_0(X)\leq\Div(X)$.
 The quotient group $\Cl(X):=\Div(X)/\Div_0(X)$ is called the \emph{class group}, giving the following short exact sequence of $\Z$-modules

 Given a divisor $D\in\Div(X)$, its class $d_X(D)$ is often denoted by $[D]$, when no confusion may arise.